ryan-clancy/PlugMan/README.md

 * Easily manage plugins without having to constantly restart your server.
 * List commands a plugin has registered.
 * Tab completion for command names and plugin names.
+* Dump plugin list with versions to a file.
 * Permissions Support - All commands default to OP.

 ## Commands